Support our work by becoming our Patron! Learn More

 • After the function is over, all food left on the buffet must be returned to the kitchen.

 Q1.
-Why menu designing plays a crucial part in Banquet operations?
+Why does menu design play a crucial part in Banquet operations?

 Q2.
-Who all should be involved while designing a banquet menu?
+Who should be involved in designing a banquet menu?

 Q3.
-What process should be followed if the guest request small changes to the defined banquet menu?
+What process should be followed if the guest requests small changes to the defined banquet menu?

 Q4.
-Which department is responsible to monitor and reporting operational discrepancy?
+Which department is responsible for monitoring and reporting operational discrepancies?

 Q5.
 What are the tips for effective buffet control?